Skip to content

 Default Value:

-Salesforce does not prevent or validate user-supplied parameters in custom Apex code.
-Developers bear full responsibility for implementing access controls.
+Salesforce does not validate user-supplied parameters in custom Apex.
+Developers are responsible for implementing server-side authorization controls in all portal-exposed methods.

 SBS-CPORTAL-002: Restrict Guest User Record Access